the-sumeet/middleman/README.md

 ## Rules

-We have following rules

-- Redirect
+- Cancel, on request.
-    - If request is not cancelled, and request matches the rule, then redirect the request to the specified URL.
+- Redirect, if not cancelled.
-- Modify Request Body
+- Modify Request Body, if not cancelled.
-- Modify Response Body
+- Modify Response Body, if not cancelled.
-- Modify Headers
+- Modify Headers, if not cancelled.
-- Cancel Request
-- Add Delay
+- Add Delay, if not cancelled.